Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Problem Formulation

 such that $s_{i+1} \sim P_{i}(\cdot|s_i, a_i)$ for all $i$, where $a_i$ is generated by $\pi_i$.

-We also define the offline optimal, which is the optimal value had the learner known all the future transition and reward precisely.
+We also define the offline optimal, which is the optimal value had the learner known all the future transitions and rewards precisely.
 Formally, the optimal value function is defined by

 where in the expectation, $a_i\sim \pi_i(s_i)$.